jaxjs/jaxjs/README.md

 Extending Jax statically is a nice way to attach functionality that serves a more global purpose and isn't as dependant on the Jax instance or any elements it may have selected.
+The cleanest and easiest way to do this is by writing an anonymous function and appending your new functionality directly to the Jax object:

 ```js
 (function(window){